Attention: Here be dragons

 ScrollContainer

 Accepts a single child node.
-If this node is bigger than the container, scrollbars will be added to allow panning the node around (via ScrollContainer).
+If the child node is bigger than the container, scrollbars will be added to allow panning the node around (via ScrollContainer).
 Both vertical and horizontal size options are respected, and the behavior can be turned on or off per axis in the properties.

 ../../_images/containers_scroll.png